 Resin doesn't work well with moisture, so drying your flower first is key to successful preservation.
 Plan ahead and get your flowers started a week before you want to complete the project.
 Pour a desiccant such as silica gel crystals into a plastic or glass container, covering the bottom.
 After trimming the stem to the desired length, place the flower in the container with the petals facing up and cover the flower with more desiccant.
 It usually takes about a week for the flower to dry, although this varies slightly between desiccant manufacturers.

-When the flower is dry, remove it from the desiccant and spray it lightly with a spray resin.
+When the flower is dry, put on gloves, safety goggles and a mask.
+Remove the flower from the desiccant and spray it lightly with a spray resin.
 This step is optional, but it gives the petals some substance so they don't tear or break as easily when you put the flower in the liquid resin.

 Mixing the Resin

 Before you prepare the resin, place the bottles in a bowl of hot water.
 Cover your work surface with newspapers, wax paper or a disposable tablecloth.
 Put on a mask, safety goggles, gloves, long sleeves, long pants and closed-toe shoes.
 Work in a well-ventilated area.